72squared/redpipe/README.rst

     print(increment_and_expire('key3').result)

 Now our function will always pipeline the *incrby* and *expire* commands together.
+When we pass in another PipelineContext() into another PipelineContext() it creates a nexted structure.
-And, if we pass in a pipeline, it will combine the other calls too!
+When we pass in a pipeline to our function, it will combine with the other calls above it too!
 So you could pipeline a hundred of calls without any more complexity:

 .. code:: python